Tavon Austin Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- In his one matchup against the Patriots, Austin's zero receiving yards total is 20.5 less than his over/under for Sunday's game (20.5).

-- Austin did not have a touchdown catch in that matchup against the Patriots.
+- Austin did not have a touchdown catch in that contest against the Patriots.

 - Note: Austin's stats vs. Patriots date back to 2016.